hanhanwu/readings/README.md

 * Detached Housing: A single-family detached home, also called a single-detached dwelling, single-family residence (SFR) or separate house is a free-standing residential building.
 It is defined in opposition to a multi-family residential dwelling.
 * Bank model and Fintech Focus: https://www.linkedin.com/pulse/fintech-ecosystems-banking-business-model-james-shanahan

+### Digital Marketing
+* Comprehensive Guide on Digital Marketing: https://www.analyticsvidhya.com/blog/2018/12/guide-digital-marketing-analytics/?utm_source=feedburner&utm_medium=email&utm_campaign=Feed%3A+AnalyticsVidhya+%28Analytics+Vidhya%29
+  * It has a simple and straightforward way to describe how google ad biding system works
+  * Cookies, Pixels and Tag Containers
+    * All records a certain info about the website visitor
+  * How cookies work when you go to another website but could still see relevant ads - data management platform

 ****************************************